mapme-initiative/mapme.biodiversity/paper/paper.md

     handling (\texttt{terra}, \texttt{sf}), data manipulation
     (\texttt{dplyr}), and parallel processing (\texttt{future}) and
     progress monitoring (\texttt{progressr}) to handle large datasets.
-    Supports multiple any vector area of interest as input, enabling the processing of many regions of interest in a single run.
+    Supports multiple area of interest as input, enabling the processing of many regions of interest in a single run.
--   **Reproducibility**: supports standardized, modular, scriptable workflows to make analyses replication, auditing and sharing.
+-   **Reproducibility**: supports standardized, modular, scriptable workflows to enable replication of analysis, auditing and sharing.
 -   **Extensibility**: the framework allows users to add datasets add datasets and create their own indicators to meet specific research, monitoring or evaluation needs.